Beverly-J7/vsd-coursework/day 1.md

+(NOTE: Going forwards, any image of a terminal with a black background is not mine.
+Those images are from the coursework videos.
+Any image of a terminal with a purple background is mine.
+Additionally, some images from videos, especially diagrams, are used for clarity reasons to help myself understand the content.
+If an image is not of software, it is likely from the videos.)
 # How to Talk to Computers
 ## Introduction to QFN-48 Package, chip, pads, core, die and IPs
 - Package has chip inside